John Fitzalan, 7th Earl of Arundel: Service in France

 In July Arundel was instead made lieutenant-general of Lower Normandy.
 The earl continued his work of recovering lost fortresses that belonged to Ambroise de Loré, Bonsmoulins was taken easily, but Loré's family had occupied Saint-Céneri.
 After three months of culverin bombardment, the walls were breached and most of the garrison killed.
 The remainder were allowed to march out unharmed.

 In the County of Alençon, a young, tall and courageous earl led the campaign that probably took place in 1433, taking back Saint-Célerin, Sillé-le-Guillaume, where there was a short skirmish.
 The Armagnacs arrived, and demanded the return of the hostages in the castle; Arundel feigned to agree and departed.
 As soon as the Armagnacs rode off Arundel returned and took the castle by assault. and by 1434 Beaumont-le-Vicomte.
 In December 1433, Bedford again appointed him commander in Upper Normandy, as well as captain of Pont-de-l'Arche.

 By now the Earl of Arundel might have returned briefly to England in May 1434, when he was in the process of gathering troops for an English expedition to France.
 But John, Duke of Bedford was forced to raise loans for the soldiers' pay in the Maine campaign.
-That Spring he was joined in Paris by Talbot with nearly 1000 reinforcements from England.
-Later in May he was replaced as lieutenant of Upper Normandy by John Talbot, Earl of Shrewsbury, and instead received a command between the Seine and Loire rivers.
+That Spring he was joined in Paris by John Talbot, Earl of Shrewsbury with nearly 1000 reinforcements from England.
+Later in May he was replaced as lieutenant of Upper Normandy by Talbot, and instead received a command between the Seine and Loire rivers.
 This effectively meant that the two shared the command of Normandy, with Talbot east of the Seine and Arundel to the west.
 But they combined operations capturing Beaumont-sur-Oise, and then Creil, which was finally taken on 20 June 1434.
 In the summer Arundel captured the Mantes-Chartres regional fortresses; it appeared for a time at least the Armagnacs no longer posed a threat to Paris.

 On 8 September, Arundel was also made Duke of Touraine – an area held by the French.
 The grant was made as a reward for his good service, but also in the hope that he would campaign in the area.
 In October he was made captain of Saint-Lô, where he had to deal with a rebellion in the Bessin area.
 The Duke of Alençon was trying to exploit the revolt to take control of Avranches, but Arundel managed to prevent the French advance and ended the rebellion.